 Premature ovarian failure is the medical term used to describe early menopause.
 Menopause usually occurs in women between the ages of 42 and 56.
 Premature ovarian failure is a condition in which menopause occurs before the age of 40.
 Women who develop early menopause usually have run out of eggs in their ovaries.

 You may experience menstrual irregularity, hot flashes, mood changes, loss of libido, and vaginal dryness.

 Causes of Premature Ovarian Failure

 The cause of premature ovarian failure is generally unknown.
 However, there are a few reasons why the ovaries may experience a decrease in egg supply at an early age.
-Exposure to certain chemicals or medical treatments can damage or destroy the ovaries.
-These may include chemotherapy and radiation therapy.
-Autoimmune diseases such as rheumatoid arthritis are sometimes associated with early menopause because the immune system forms antibodies that attack and damage the ovaries.
-Heredity can also play a role as some genetic disorders lead to early menopause.
+If a woman has been exposed to certain medications or medical treatments, such as chemotherapy or radiation therapy, this can damage or destroy the ovaries.
+Other probable causes include autoimmune diseases.
+A family history of early menopause can also play a role as some genetic conditions lead to premature failure of the ovaries.
 Women with premature ovarian failure are also more likely to have thyroid disease and diabetes.

 diagnostic tests for premature ovarian failure

 Your medical history is important in diagnosing premature ovarian failure.
 However, your physician may need other tests to confirm the diagnosis such as:

 Follicle-stimulating hormone (FSH)

 A high level of follicle-stimulating hormone in your blood at a specific time in your cycle may indicate menopause.